In re Neagle: Facts

 The United States Attorney in San Francisco filed a writ of habeas corpus for Neagle's release.
 The circuit court issued the writ after a hearing and ordered Neagle's release.
 Sheriff Cunningham, with the aid of the State of California, appealed to the United States Supreme Court.

+Holding

+The question for the court to decide, was the state obligated to obey the writ even though no national statute empowered the Attorney General to provide judges with bodyguards?

-In a 6-2 decision (Justice Field abstained), the Supreme Court affirmed the lower court.
+In a 6-2 decision (in which Justice Field abstained), the Supreme Court affirmed the lower court.
 The decision recognized that, as the source of all executive authority, the President could act in the absence of specific statutory authority since there were no laws that provided for protection of federal judges by the executive branch.
 Constitutionally, the decision determined that the executive branch exercised its own "necessary and proper" authority.